What’s an Air Conditioning Dry Charge?

-- Increased energy efficiency for affordable in-home comfort
+- Improved energy efficiency for reduced cost of comfort

-- Leading technology to reduce humidity
+- State-of-the-art technology to lessen humidity

-- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant
+- Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant

-- Expanded warranty periods for more peace of mind
+- Extended warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

-- Earth friendly refrigerant for lower impact on the environment
+- Earth friendly refrigerant that protects the environment

-- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+- Matched coil solutions for increased reliability and guaranteed cooling and heating performance

 Are Dry Charge units legal?

 Absolutely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 What about the warranty?

-It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
-As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
-Until that date, indications are that there will likely be sufficient supply to meet the current demand.
+It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
+As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
+Until then, indications are that there will likely be sufficient supply to meet the current demand.